 Among them is a singing project with the theme ‘Singing the Songs of Antibiotics’.
 This began with a ‘Tea Talk’ information event and finished with a singing contest.
 It attracted several community volunteers who will perform this catchy song in an engaging way.

-For World Antimicrobial Awareness Week 2022, OUCRU Nepal will also be staging other community events over the coming two months: a Doodle competition, several Tea-talk sessions with youth on drug resistance, a drug resistance movie screening, a drug resistance awareness cycle rally, and a flash mob.
+For World Antimicrobial Awareness Week 2022, OUCRU Nepal staged other community events over two months: a Doodle competition, several Tea-talk sessions with youth on drug resistance, a drug resistance movie screening, a drug resistance awareness cycle rally, and a flash mob.

 Read more about Drug Resistance Engagement Activities in Nepal here.